 Closing the Knowledge Gap: Educate yourself and your team.

 Overcoming the knowledge gap is multi-pronged: new product development professionals need to understand the intent of applying human factors and usability engineering to design, where it fits in the design process, and the steps to take both to incorporate into product design approach and to comply with the FDA requirements.
 The new guidelines provide an invaluable resource for achieving this understanding, but it can still be challenging putting it all into practice.
 The good news: You don’t have to do it on your own.
 Many organizations are choosing to hire new employees with the knowledge and capabilities they need, or partner with third parties who are experts in usability and iterative user testing and can help them through the process.

 STAY AHEAD OF THE GAME

 Ours is an industry built on questions: The what if’s?
 The how might we’s?
 Imagine and learn how usability fits and enhances your new product development processes.
-The best way to stay on top of changes happening in the healthcare industry is to continually stay abreast of new regulations, keep a pulse on trends, but always consider their more significant impacts on your day to day work.
+The best way to stay on top of changes happening in the healthcare industry is to continually stay abreast of new regulations, keep a pulse on trends, but always consider their more significant impacts on your day-to-day work and real-world implications.
 Change can be scary but stay informed, and stay curious, and you’ll be more prepared to adapt.

 See how Thrive used human factors to help pharmaceutical company Clearside Medical develop a revolutionary SCS™ (suprachoroidal space) Microinjector in our case study: “Using UX to Help Users See a Product’s Full Potential.”